ska-telescope/developer.skatelescope.org/src/explanation/feature-flags-explanation.rst

 *   **Canary Releases & Gradual Rollouts:** Release features to a small subset of users (e.g., internal testers, beta users, percentage of traffic) before a full rollout, reducing risk.
 *   **A/B Testing/Compatibility:** Expose different versions of a feature to different user segments or dependencies to test new functionality or compatibility with other components and gather feedback.
 *   **Kill Switches:** Quickly disable problematic features in production without needing a rollback or hotfix deployment.
-*   **Development:** Allow developers to merge incomplete features to the main branch, hidden behind a flag, reducing merge conflicts and integration pain.
+*   **Development:** Allow developers to merge incomplete features (especially features which require updates to many components) to the main branch, hidden behind a flag, reducing merge conflicts and integration pain.
 *   **Operational Control:** Enable/disable features for specific operational needs (e.g., disabling a resource-intensive feature during peak load).

 .. image:: images/feature-flag-types.png